 We love the Jackery 240.
 It’s a very economic way to get into solar generators.
 It is also very portable and weighs in at just 6.6 lbs.

-It offers 240 Watt hours which means it’s enough to run a laptop or some lights on, you could possible even rig up a mini-fridge too.
+It offers 240 Watt-hours of solar generator power which means it’s enough to run a laptop or some lights on from the USB ports, you could possibly even rig up a mini-fridge too.
 In short, it’s the ideal partner for a camping trip.
+Just don’t forget – buy a solar panel or two.

 You can find the Jackery Portable Power Station Explorer 240 online.